ANSSI-FR/rust-guide/src/en/devenv.md

 </div>

-Cargo proposes other ways to setup its configuration and change its behavior on a given system.
+Cargo proposes other ways to set up its configuration and change its behavior on a given system.
 This can be very useful, but it may also be difficult to know and remember at a given time all the options that are effectively used, and in particular passed to the compiler.
 At the end, this can affect the confidence